All Scrap Pad products contain a mix of high quality, acid-free leftover papers

-Today, our upcycling initiative is joined by Munkedal paper mill.
-The mill is one of the most environmentally friendly paper productions in the world and a leader regarding low water consumption.
+Today Scrap Pad is joined by Munkedal paper mill - makers of the renowned Munken paper and one of the most environmentally friendly paper productions in the world.
 Munkedal is redirecting leftover Munken paper from industrial production into Scrap Pad products.

-As our initiative grows, the focus of Scrap Pad remains the same - to reduce paper waste by imagining more creative uses for leftover paper.
+As the initiative grows, the focus of Scrap Pad remains the same - to reduce paper waste by imagining more creative uses for leftover paper.

 Our supporters include...